This article originally appeared on VICE Netherlands.

-Adolf Hitler, Benito Mussolini, and Suleiman the Magnificent had two major things in common: a tendency to rule with an iron fist and a burning need to channel their emotions into poetry.
+Adolf Hitler, Benito Mussolini and Süleyman the Magnificent had two major things in common: a tendency to rule with an iron fist, and a burning need to channel their emotions into poetry.
 And as it turns out, they weren't the only totalitarian rulers with a poetic side.

-Dutch writer and journalist Paul Damen gathered as many poems by authoritarian leaders as he could find, and he assembled them into the book Bloemen van het Kwaad (Flowers of Evil), which was published by Koppernik earlier this month.
+Dutch writer and journalist Paul Damen gathered as many poems by authoritarian leaders as he could find, and assembled them into the book Bloemen van het Kwaad ("Flowers of Evil"), which was published by Koppernik earlier this month.

-I spoke to Paul to find out why dictators tend to write poetry, how the book came about, and whether or not their poetry is actually any good.
+I spoke to Paul to find out why dictators tend to write poetry, how the book came about and whether or not the poetry within it is actually any good.

-VICE: What do you love about dictators' poetry so much that inspired you to spend eight years studying it?
+VICE: Hi Paul.
+What do you love about dictators' poetry so much that inspired you to spend eight years studying it?

 How did you manage to find all these poems?